octo-technology/tezos-academy/src/Chapters/ChapterMainFunction/course.md

-# Chapter 13 : Main function
+# Chapter 8 : Main function

+<dialog character="admiral">God damn it rookie!
+What are you still doing at the space port?
+Take off already and go shoot some alien!!</dialog>

-A LIGO contract is made of a series of constant and function declarations.
-Only functions having a special type can be called when the contract is activated: we call them main functions.
-A main function takes two parameters, the _contract parameter_ and the _on-chain storage_, and returns _a pair made of a list of operations and a (new) storage_.
+A LIGO contract is made of a series of constants and function declarations.
+Only functions having a special type can be called when the contract is activated: we call them _main_ functions.
+A main function takes two parameters, the _contract parameter_ and the _on-chain storage_, and returns a pair made of a _list of operations_ and a _(new) storage_.

 When the contract is originated, the initial value of the storage is provided.
 When a main function is later called, only the parameter is provided, but the type of a main function contains both.